sdiehl/wiwinwlh/tutorial.md

 DeriveGeneric
 -------------

-Data types in Haskell can derived by GHC with the DeriveGenerics extension whicch is able to define the entire structure of the Generic instance and associated type families musically.
+Data types in Haskell can derived by GHC with the DeriveGenerics extension which is able to define the entire structure of the Generic instance and associated type families.
 See [Generics] for more details on what these types mean.

-For example the simple custom List type:
+For example the simple custom List type deriving Generic:

 ```haskell
 {-# LANGUAGE DeriveGeneric #-}